tomcatling/e-c-notebooks/README.md

 # Outline

 This repository is a recipe for setting up a Docker stack with JupyterLab for local development, with some helpful scripts and CloudFormation templates which allow you to execute a Jupyter notebook *in the same enviroment* on an EC2 instance.
-This instance exists in an ephemeral cloudformation stack which will tear itself down after the job completes (or if it times out).
+The instance is associated with an ephemeral stack which will tear itself down after the job completes (or if it times out).
 There are many advantages to working in this way:

 * local development is free
+* EC2 instances are very scalable
 * your environment is consistent
-* EC2 instances are very scalable
-* CloudFormation allows programmatic control of all your AWS resources
+* CloudFormation allows tight control of your AWS resources

 Some manual work is required to set up this workflow.
 The instructions here assume you are starting from scratch in AWS with a root account that currently has no resources.
 You will need a basic understanding of terminal usage, Git and Bash.
 Many things will probably require tweaking to work on a Windows machine.
-If you make any improvements to your forked version of the repository, please submit a pull request!
-[Guide for collaborators.]()
+If you make any improvements please submit a pull request!

 # Setup